Tampa Bay Buccaneers

 The Tampa Bay Buccaneers (colloquially known as the Bucs) are a professional American football team based in Tampa, Florida.
 The Buccaneers compete in the National Football League (NFL) as a member of the National Football Conference (NFC) South division.
 They joined the NFL in as an expansion team, along with the Seattle Seahawks, and played their first season in 1976 as a member of the American Football Conference (AFC) West division.

 Before the season, Tampa Bay switched conferences and divisions with Seattle, becoming a member of the NFC Central division.
-The Seahawks eventually rejoined the NFC in 2002, leaving the Buccaneers as the only NFL team not to play in their original conference.
+The Seahawks eventually rejoined the NFC in 2002, meaning the Buccaneers joined the Cleveland Browns, Pittsburgh Steelers, and Baltimore/Indianapolis Colts as the only NFL teams not playing in their original conference.
 As a result of the league's realignment before the season, the Buccaneers joined three former NFC West teams to form the NFC South.
 The team is owned by the Glazer family and plays its home games at Raymond James Stadium in Tampa.